Chiva bus: History

 Chivas were first introduced in the Antioquia Department in the early 20th century.
 Peasants of the region usually relied on horse-drawn vehicles for the transportation of goods and themselves.
 In 1908 Colombian engineer Luciano Restrepo and Colombian mechanic Roberto Tisnes imported a chassis from the United States.
-In Medellin they built the first body.
-This first bus was used in a route between downtown Medellin to the town of El Poblado.
+In Medellín they built the first body.
+This first bus was used in a route between downtown Medellín to the town of El Poblado.
 The first models were very basic, with a canvas-made roof and four benches.
 The body of newer models were modified with a roof rack so peasants could transport their goods.

 There is no official account of when this kind of bus first arrived in western Antioquia.
-In the book 'Memories of my land' (Memorias de mi tierra), Colombian writer Alirio Diaz tells about the first vehicles ever to arrive in Antioquia through the Las Palmas Road.
-The most reliable account is found in the book 'Notes for the History of San Vicente' (Apuntes para la Historia de San Vicente) where Colombian author Ricardo Zuluaga Gil narrates the arrival of the first chiva:
+In the book Memories of My Land (Memorias de mi tierra), Colombian writer Alirio Diaz tells about the first vehicles ever to arrive in Antioquia through the Las Palmas Road.
+The most reliable account is found in the book Notes on the History of San Vicente (Apuntes para la Historia de San Vicente) where Colombian author Ricardo Zuluaga Gil narrates the arrival of the first chiva:

 The term escalera (ladder) was coined because the buses have a ladder, usually located on the rear of the bus.
 This ladder allows people to put their belongings and goods on top of the bus.
 The bus became a rural solution to the need of moving both cargo and passengers simultaneously.
 The most particular and substantial feature of this buses is the combination of wood and metal.
-However, the aesthetic interpretation given through the years to this buses became the most cultural trademark of rural Colombia in the early 20th century.
+However, the aesthetic interpretation given through the years to these buses became the most cultural trademark of rural Colombia in the early 20th century.
 This aesthetic approach to a tool that became of utmost importance to the peasants developed naturally and some of them have as of today evolved into actual pieces of art.